vitush93/mffun/docs/md/backend.md

 # Backend development

 Please refer to the Nette framework's [documentation](http://doc.nette.org/cs/2.3/) for more info.
+This project is built on standard Nette sandbox.

-Application is divided into two modules: *FrontModule* and *AdminModule*.
+Application is divided into three modules: *FrontModule*, *AdminModule* and *ApiModule*.

+**FrontModule** contains entire front-end website logic. **AdminModule** is a separate website used to manage project's data. **ApiModule** exposes JSON API over application's model layer.
+API is used to retrieve data on front-end.

 Application overview (namespaces corresponds with the folder structure):